SeiryuZ/HemeWeb/README.md

 [HemeLB](https://github.com/UCL/hemelb) currently run on ARCHER super computer.
-The exclusitivity of the resource coupled with the long list of dependencies and technical know-how limit the access of doing the simulation.
+The exclusitivity of the resource coupled with the long list of dependencies and technical know-how, limit the access of doing the simulation by the domain experts like scientist or doctor.

-This project is the arrangement to solve this problem.
+This project is an arrangement to solve this problem.
 Decouple the components of the simulation and provide a web interface so that people could upload necessary files easily and do the simulation without knowing the technical know-how.
 Also, running it on the cloud will also